KU BEAN LAB

 Several of our projects have utilized a behavioral economics approach to investigate trait and state-level influences on motivation for alcohol and other drugs and impulsive decision-making.
 This work relies on the concepts of behavioral economic demand--the quantitative relationship between cost of a commodity (alcohol, tobacco, etc) and consumption--and delayed reward discounting--preferences for immediate vs. delayed rewards.
 We have shown previously that demand for alcohol is dynamically increased by alcohol-related environmental cues related to alcohol and also by acute stress.

 We are continuing this work by exploring the neural correlates of alcohol demand decision making (described below) and the impact of next-day responsibilities on alcohol demand decisions.
-In collaboration with Dr. Derek Reed and others, we are utilizing behavioral economic methods to examine co-use of alcohol and e-cigarettes (vaping).
+In collaboration with Dr. Derek Reed and others, we are utilizing behavioral economic methods to examine co-use of alcohol and vaping (electronic nicotine delivery systems; ENDS).

 Investigating functional brain activation associated with alcohol demand and delay discounting